Travel grants for Oregon 2018

-Travel grants are available only to early-stage scholars who have no tenured position at the moment of applying, who have an abstract accepted for full presentation at the conference, who currently reside* in low or middle income countries (see IAMCR's country classification list), and who have been paid-up members of IAMCR for at least one full year - that is, who are current members and were members in 2016.
+Travel grants are available only to early-stage scholars who have no tenured position at the moment of applying, who have an abstract accepted for full presentation at the conference, who currently reside* in low or middle income countries (see the country income classification list), and who have been paid-up members of IAMCR for at least one full year - that is, who are current members and were members in 2017.
 Representatives and PhD student representatives of an institution that has been a member for 1 year qualify even if they were only added in the current year.
 The selection process seeks to support diverse participation at the conference, with priority given to under-represented regions and countries.

 Representatives and PhD Student Representatives of institutional members located in low and middle income countries are eligible.

 Note that for co-authored papers, only the first author is eligible for a grant unless he or she is unable to attend the conference.

 The travel grant programme seeks to promote diverse participation at IAMCR conferences.
 In addition to the individual criteria for eligibility, the selection process will promote diversity amongst the travel grant awardees in terms of gender, region and country of residence, and will support participation of people with varying levels of prior involvement and activity in IAMCR.

 Scholars who have received more than one IAMCR conference grant in the past are not eligible.

 Complete the application form on the IAMCR website.
 Important: You cannot apply until you receive confirmation from the head of your section or working group that your paper has been accepted for presentation.
 The Section and Working Group heads' decisions are due by 15 March 2018.

 Winners will be notified within two weeks of the deadline and will have another two weeks to confirm their acceptance, after which unconfirmed grants will be reassigned to other applicants.